NavinAJ/Business-Forecasting/README.md

 3.SARIMA
 4.Fb-PROPHET

-Finally i considered Fb-Prophet because it was giving a better result in terms of MAE.
+Finally I considered Fb-Prophet because it was giving a better result in terms of MAE.

 <img src="Image/FbProphet.JPG" width="500">